node-modli/modli-dynamodb/README.md

 })
 ```

-## DevLab and Scripts
+## Binci and Scripts

-The system utilizes DevLab for running tasks in containers.
+The system utilizes Binci for running tasks in containers.
 The below tasks will
-be executed in containers via `lab {task-name}`:
+be executed in containers via `binci {task-name}`:

 * `clean` will remove the `/node_modules`, `/build` and `/coverage` directories
 * `install` will install dependencies